-- Train yourself to speak, and to write - Some people are known for 'always giving a good talk' and 'always writing clearly'.
-Some are not. - This takes training and feedback, not just experience! - Actively seek outreach and teaching opportunities - Ancient truth: you don't understand anything until you teach it - You may find out that you don't really want to be a lecturer after all - Learn to cope and to thrive - Build a network of your peers - Pace yourself - Look at the leaders in our field how 'full on' are they? - Make collaboration (not competition) your first option - If you're not having fun, you're doing it wrong - Be a good citizen - Mentor and train others - They might be your boss one day - Be scrupulous and generous in giving credit - Be nice yes, it does get noticed
+- Train yourself to speak, and to write - ▶ Some people are known for 'always giving a good talk' and 'always writing a good section'.
+Some are not. - ▶ This takes training and feedback, not just experience! - Actively seek outreach and teaching opportunities - Ancient truth: you don't understand anything until you teach it - You may find out that you don't really want to be a lecturer after all

+Learn to cope and to thrive

+- Build a network of your peers - Pace yourself - ▶ Look at the leaders in our field how 'full on' are they?
+How 'full on' did they used to be? - Make collaboration (not competition) your first option - If you're not having fun, you're doing it wrong

+Be a good citizen

+- Mentor and train others - They might be your boss one day - Be scrupulous and generous in giving credit - ▶ Be nice yes, it does get noticed.
+So does the opposite.